 The Wellhead Protection Programs consists of the Phase I, Phase II, and Phase II Five Year Update(s).
 Phase I involves the delineation of a Wellhead Protection Area (WHPA), identifying potential sources of contamination, and creating management and contingency plans for the WHPA.
 Phase II involves the implementation of the plan created in Phase I, and communities are required to report to IDEM how they have protected groundwater resources.
 The Five-Year Update(s) consists of documenting changes and results from implementation of Phase II.
 Five Year Updates occur on a 5-year rotation as long as the drinking water system is operating.
 To further the impact of WHP plans communities may pass a local ordinance concerning wellhead protection.

 The Indiana Wellhead Protection Guidance Document [PDF] provides guidance on creating a wellhead protection plan.
 The Wellhead Protection Provisions in Other Rules [DOC] provides a listing of Wellhead Protection provisions included in Indiana Statute, Rule, and Non-Rule Policy.

-Wellhead Protection forms can be submitted either electronically via mail to the Groundwater Section.
-Referenced forms are available on the IDEM Agency Forms page
+Wellhead Protection forms can be submitted either electronically or via mail to the Groundwater Section.
+Referenced forms are available on the IDEM Agency Forms page.

 All Community Public Water systems are required to develop a plan, commonly referred to as a Phase I plan, to protect the areas around their wellheads.
 A phased in approach was developed to allow adequate time for implementing management measures.
 All Phase I plans were required to contain, at a minimum the following: